MattDierick/RTD-NGINX-App-Protect-UDF/source/class2/module2/module2.rst

 **Destroy the previous running NAP container and run a new one based on the new image (tag 20200316)**

    1. Check if the new app-protect Docker image is available locally by running ``docker images``.
-You will notice the new image with the new tag ``20200316``.
+You will notice the new image with a tag of ``20200316``.

       .. image:: ../pictures/module2/docker_images.png
          :align: center